Periodontal Care in Sierra Vista, AZ

 • If you have crowns, implants, or appliances like dentures, pay special attention to cleaning them thoroughly.

 • Rinse With Mouthwash Daily: Choose an antiseptic, alcohol-free rinse to kill germs.
+A gum specialist can recommend antibiotic mouth rinses.

 • Limit Sugary and Acidic Drinks and Snacks: These can erode enamel and irritate gums.